Itheum/architecture-diagrams/live_whitepaper.md

 ## Multi-Chain Technical Design Goals <a name="multi-chain-design-1"></a>

 - Itheum is a "protocol" and not just a set of EVM contracts that make up a DApp.
 This protocol can be implemented on any blockchain platform.
 - The Itheum protocol is built into the Smart Contract layer.
-The protocol enforces 3 elements needed for data trade to happen on the blockchain; `Proof of Lineage, Provenance, and Veracity`.
-We have pioneered a way to deliver this via a nice UX that abstracts all the complexity from the end-user.
+The protocol enforces 3 elements needed for data trade to happen on the blockchain: `Proof of Lineage, Provenance, and Veracity`.
+We have pioneered a way to deliver this via a good UX that abstracts all the complexity from the end-user.
 - Therefore the protocol can be implemented in any blockchain and on any native runtime (EVM and non-EVM).
-As long as the native chain supports transaction consensus and token standards; Itheum can be ported to run on it.
+As long as the native chain supports transaction consensus and token standards, Itheum can be ported to run on it.
 - Itheum aims to be chain-agnostic and fully interoperable.
 We follow the same design principles as Chainlink - we define the standard set of rules (i.e. protocol), enforced in immutable Smart Contracts which coordinate how data can be traded between parties.
 We will have interfaces in multiple blockchains that can coordinate the workload.
 Data platforms (like Itheum and Chainlink) need to be architectured this way as they can form the foundation for future web3 core infrastructure.
 This also positions the technology to work across private, permissioned, and public chains to reach maximum adoption.
 - Itheum will have a single "primary chain" and multiple "side chains".
-The "primary chain" needs the best performance and have cost-efficiency (so we intend to pick the best EVM or non-EMV blockchain as our primary chain).
+The "primary chain" needs the high performance and yet needs to support cost-efficiency suitable for heavy usage.
 We can then build our side chain Smart Contract Coordinators on any other chain and runtime; and they can talk to each other via bridges, relays, middleware, and oracles.
 - The future of blockchain is interoperability; so we are designing Itheum this way from day one.